pola-rs/r-polars/docs/docs/reference/Series_apply.md

-# `apply`

-Apply every value with an R fun
+# Apply every value with an R fun

-## Description

-About as slow as regular non-vectorized R. Similar to using R sapply on a vector.

-## Usage

 ```r
 Series_apply(